robotex82/rails-add_ons/README.md

 ServiceController::Base now uses the verbs new and create instead of invoke and call.
 Furthermore @resource is dropped in favor of @service.
 Please modify your controllers and views and routing accordingly.

+### Update path to 2.2.0

+Jquery and JQuery UJS are not automatically required anymore.
+You need to require it yourself.

 ## Installation
 Add this line to your application's Gemfile: